 And after a lot of river it was nice to see a town with a busy restaurant above the high banks, and nice homes, and more examples of houses on stilts – you can just imagine the kind of flooding that caused them to be built this way.

 After around 20 miles (a little less than 3 hours!) we arrived at mile zero of the Illinois River and the confluence of the Illinois and Mississippi River.
-This occurs just after Grafton IL, which is has a well-respected marina that we decided to skip.
+This occurs just after Grafton, Il, which is has a well-respected marina that we decided to skip.

 Then I saw the Mississippi joining the Illinois (when I looked back) and much wider river going forward.

-Now there are beautiful limestone bluffs on the eastern side of the river leading us 16 miles to Alton, complete with a very nice marina, a town within walking distance, and a casino reputed to have free shuttles to nearby St. Louis.
+Now there are beautiful limestone bluffs on the eastern side of the river leading us 16 miles to Alton, which has a very nice marina, a town within walking distance, and a casino reputed to have free shuttles to nearby St. Louis.
 Now if it would just warm up all will be well.

-Oh – notice the covers over all of the boat slips in the marina below.
+Oh – notice the roof over all of the boat slips in the marina below.
 This is becoming normal for some marinas as we head south due to summer heat issues.